windhustler/audits/solo/Prophet-Router-Security-Review.md

 # Introduction

-A time-boxed security review of the **ProphetRouterV1** protocol was done by **Josip Končurat**, focusing on the security aspects of the smart contracts.
+A time-boxed security review of the **ProphetRouterV1** protocol was done by **Windhustler**, focusing on the security aspects of the smart contracts.

 # Disclaimer